 Indecent and Obscene!Over all these objections David Niven won the Best Actor Golden Globe Award for Motion Picture Musical, or Comedy.
 Maggie McNamara was nominated for a Best Actress Academy Award.

-In 1957 11 year old Lloyd would see two motion pictures from the British Studio Hammer Films.
-The main feature on this double bill was the first pairing of British Actors Peter Cushing and Christopher Lee in "The Curse of Frankenstein".
-What I didn't know at the time was that I could not have seen the picture in the UK were it was made.
+In 1957, 10 years old Lloyd, would see two motion pictures from the British Studio Hammer Films.
+The main feature on this double bill was the first actual pairing of British Actors Peter Cushing and Christopher Lee in "The Curse of Frankenstein".
+What I didn't know at the time was that I could not have seen the picture in the United Kingdom where it was made.
 Like Patty McCormack I was too young.
 The film in its country of origin had an "X Certificate" rating.

-In 1957 no one under 16 years of age was permitted into a UK theater.
+In 1957 no one under 16 years of age was permitted into a United Kingdom theater to see either horror, or science fiction movies.
 The age was raised in 1970 to no one under 18 years of age.
 In 1982 this was replaced by the "18 Certificate".
-Back in 1957 one of my neighbors was from the UK.
+Back in 1957 one of my current neighbors was from the UK.
 We were discussing Hammer Films and Tom told me about how he and some other under 16 boys used an emergency exit door to enter a theater to see the picture.
 Seems I recall doing the same at one time.

 As the poster for "The Curse of Frankenstein" indicates the co-star even above Christopher Lee was actress Hazel Court.
 Her film story can be found on my blog at:

-In 1966 stop motion animator Ray Harryhausen released a motion picture "One Million Years B.C..
-I was in the Navy at the time and on a cruise my aircraft carrier the U.S.S.
-Shangri-la CVA-38 put in at the island of Malta.
+In 1966 stop motion animator Ray Harryhausen released a motion picture "One Million Years B.C.
+I was in the Navy at the time and my aircraft carrier, the U.S.S.
+Shangri-la CVA-38, put in at the island of Malta.
 While on shore leave I came upon a movie theater showing the Harryhausen picture.